blogresponder/Realtek-rtkio64-Windows-driver-privilege-escalation/README.md

 ## Moral of the story

-During red-teaming or Windows AD pwning scenarios, don't forget to look up drivers.
+During red-teaming or Windows AD pwning scenarios, don't forget to look at installed drivers.
 Local admin (or system crash :)), may be closer than you excpect..

 ## References
 	https://github.com/eclypsium/Screwed-Drivers